dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 # Cracking the Low Level Coding Interview

 Let me guess?
 You received an email scheduling an interview?
 Been there too!
-Forgot the specific order of registers in a calling convention after shifting from x86-64 Linux because your last role had you dealing with a different architecture and OS?
+Don't remember those calling conventions on Windows because your last job had you reversing on Linux?
 Me too!
-I haven't been reversing for that long actually.
 I started learning C programming and x86-64 assembly in 2021.
 Two years is not that long but its a long time to forget something you've read in a manpage.
 In this repository, I'm going to review some low-level concepts and help refresh your memory.

-> P.S. try not to memorize :)
+> P.S. this repo will target x86-64 Linux and try not to memorize concepts :)

 ## Table of Contents
 - [Whiteboard C Programming](#whiteboard-c-programming)